 The purpose of this is to understand your goal from a multidimensional level rather than “I want this because I think it will make me happy.”
 When you understand what your happiness is rooted in and what truly makes you feel fulfilled you will set better goals for yourself.

 Develop consistent action

 We all know that dedication is a key ingredient in achieving anything.
-Step 6 is developing consistent dedication and effort.
+Step 6 is developing consistent commitment and effort.
 This is the hardest component of achieving a goal.
 I struggle with consistency more than I struggle with anything else.
-Where there is an goal there is an excuse waiting to pull you away from that goal and drop you into the inconsistency loop.
+Where there is a goal, there is an excuse waiting to pull you away from that goal and drop you into the inconsistency loop.
 I’ve noticed with my goals, as soon as something breaks my pattern it is 10x harder to get back that motivation and get on track again.